Table of Contents:

 JTE has a channel in the Jenkins community's gitter space.
 It's a great place to ask questions or propose ideas for the future of JTE.

 Report a Bug or Request a Feature

 Something not quite working right?
 Have a cool idea for how to make JTE better?
-Open an Issue on the JTE repo and let's get the conversation started.
+Open an Issue on the JTE repository and let's get the conversation started.

-No contribution is too small and are greatly appreciated.
+No contribution is too small - all are appreciated!

 Check out the Contributing Section of the documentation to understand how to get started.